-Proposal Checklist for Compliance (Both Tracks)
+Proposal Checklist for Compliance:

-- The proposal must be submitted to this solicitation or the RUI/ROA solicitation, if eligible and providing required documentation.
+- The proposal must be submitted to this solicitation or to the RUI/ROA solicitation, if eligible and providing required documentation.
 Do not submit the full proposal to the PAPPG. - The proposal is compliant with the provisions of this solicitation and the PAPPG.
 Where the two differ, this solicitation takes precedence.
-Any section or document not mentioned here follows the PAPPG guidance. - The proposal is responsive to one of the two track descriptions in this solicitation, CORE or RoL-Integrative Biology. - Cover Sheet- the title includes any necessary prefix(s) (e.g. "Collaborative Research:"; "RoL:").
-Appropriate boxes have been checked, and requisite information provided. - REU, RET, ROA and RAHSS activities, if planned, are described in three pages maximum, uploaded into Supplementary Documents, and included in the budget request. - Letters of Collaboration focus solely on affirming the collaboration and are loaded into Supplementary Documents.
+Any section or document not mentioned here follows the PAPPG guidance. - Cover Sheet- the title includes any necessary prefix(s) (e.g. "Collaborative Research:"; "NSF-BSF").
+Appropriate boxes have been checked, and requisite information provided. - REU, RET, ROA and RAHSS activities, if planned, are described in three pages maximum, uploaded into Supplementary Documents, and included in the budget request.

+- Letters of Collaboration focus solely on affirming the collaboration, follow the format in the PAPPG and are loaded into Supplementary Documents.
 General letters of support are not allowed. - It is highly recommended that a list of 6-12 suggested reviewers who are not listed on the Collaborators and Other Affiliations Information is submitted by the PI or Co-PI(s) be submitted as a Single Copy Document, including the individuals' names, institutions, and areas of expertise, email addresses, and URLs if available. - Contact a Program Officer if you have questions about these or other Supplementary Documents that you plan to upload.